 Mark E. Van Every, supervisor of the Black Hills National Forest (“BLNF”) asked our help in removing the dangerous wildfire hazard of 500,000 tons of beetle-killed trees on the ground in the Black Hills, and more being generated daily.

 Our solution: we will be removing over 180,000 tons per year of fire-prone materials from the Black Hills and will convert to advanced synthetic diesel and aviation fuel.
-The Rapid City project will reduce the risk of forest fires and create approximately 80 jobs including chemical engineering managers, skilled labor and entry-level workers.
+The Newcastle, WY project will reduce the risk of forest fires and create approximately 80 jobs including chemical engineering managers, skilled labor and entry-level workers.

 Because of the high jobs multiplier impact of this type of facility, at least 550 additional jobs will be created in the community for each job at the plant (1x7).